TVersluijs/RGEE_Snowmelt/README.txt

 #######################################################################################

 -(1) Make sure to download the complete github folder 'RGEE_Snowmelt' to make sure all dependencies between input files, scripts and output folders function properly.
 The complete repository can be
-     cloned to your own Github repository using '<>Code/Clone' or to your local drive using '<>Code/Download ZIP'.
+     cloned to your own Github repository using '<>Code/Clone', or to your local drive using '<>Code/Download ZIP'.
+IMPORTANT: make sure that you place the folder on a directory to which you have admin rights.
+Issues might also arise when trying to install RGEE from network drives.

 -(2) Update to the newest versions of R and R-Studio before running the scripts.
 The scripts were developed with R-version 4.3.0 and R-Studio 2023.06.1 build 524.

 -(3) If RGEE has not yet been installed, or does not function properly, make sure to install RGEE and its python dependencies using the script "00-RGEE_TomVersluijs_Installation.R".
 Note that
      getting RGEE to function properly can be quite a frustrating first hurdle to take.
 Things will get easier once everything is up and running!

 -(4) It is recommended to use the library() and p_load() functions in each script to install the newest versions of all required R-packages and their dependencies.
 However, if this results in
-     an error then the latest versions of R-packages (including dependencies) that were used to succesfully run the scripts are stored in the file "renv.lock".
+     an error, then the latest versions of R-packages (including dependencies) that were used to succesfully run the scripts are stored in the file "renv.lock".
 These specific versions can be downloaded and installed by running renv::restore() at the beginning of each script.

 -(5) All scripts in this Github folder need to be run from within the R-project "RGEE_Snowmelt.Rproj" in the root directory.
 Thus, first open the 'RGEE_Snowmelt.Rproj' file in RStudio, and then
      select the required script under 'Files/RGEE/R-scripts', or "/File/Open file..."